 Crime Rate: 25.11 per 1,000 residents

-Fairhill is recognized for its vibrant Puerto Rican community and cultural pride, but it also suffers from extreme poverty and some of the city's highest crime rates.
-In terms of Philadelphia PA crime statistics, the area consistently appears on the Philadelphia crime map for incidents including shootings, drug trafficking, and domestic violence.
+Fairhill is recognized for its lively Puerto Rican community and cultural pride, but it also suffers from extreme poverty and some of the city's highest crime rates.
+In terms of Philadelphia PA crime statistics, the area consistently appears on the crime map for incidents including shootings, drug trafficking, and domestic violence.
+This makes it one of the dangerous neighborhoods in Philadelphia.
+The Philadelphia crime index shows Fairhill has one of the highest rates of violent crime in the city, with rates significantly surpassing the national average.
+Collaboration between residents and law enforcement, along with active community programs, helps reduce crime.

 7. Hunting Park